Polish–German Wars (1003–1018): 1015–1018

 After Merseburg, Bolesław got entangled in the Kievan succession crisis backing his son-in-law Sviatopolk I against Henry's candidate Yaroslav the Wise.
 He thereby failed to support Henry in Italy and also refused to acknowledge Meissen and Lusatia as fiefs; he believed he held them independently of the Empire.
 To enforce Bolesław's submission, Henry had his son Mieszko II taken hostage and did not release him until 1014 following pressure from Saxon nobles.

 Bolesław consistently refused to come before the German king.
 As a result, in 1015 Henry, supported by his pagan Liutician allies, launched another armed expedition against him.
 He attempted to cross into Greater Poland but was stopped by Bolesław's troops at Krosno on the Oder River.
+In those clashes, margrave Gero II and several other German nobles were killed, and their remains were later recovered from Bolesław by Eido I, Bishop of Meissen.
+A siege of Meissen by Mieszko II followed Henry's retreat from Bolesław's troops.

 In 1017 Henry renewed his campaign, while Yaroslav attacked Poland from the eastern side.
 The emperor's troops besieged Niemcza in Silesia, however, with the help of outside reinforcements the city held out and Henry was eventually forced to retreat.
 The war spread over to Bohemia, where Mieszko's forces ravaged the lands and, while Bolesław again lost control over Kiev, peace efforts were resumed by the Saxon nobility.